Receive occasional emails with exclusive content, blog updates, and special offers

 Countless social conventions affect your health, happiness and physical ability, many of which have no scientific basis.
 Take shoes, for example… Formal footwear affects the function of your feet, and can cause plantar fasciitis, tendonitis, shin splints, knee pain, groin strains, back pain, and many other such issues.
 You wouldn’t believe the amount of time I spend teaching clients how to use their feet properly (my clients can probably hear me now: “tripod foot!”).

 To be clear, the shoes themselves aren’t a problem, rather the connotations and expectations around certain types of shoe.
 Imagine if you wore a pair of Reeboks to work, and instead of everyone thinking you’d gotten sloppy, people were like “damn!
-This person is ready for BUSINESS!” and then blasted this song over the office speakers.
+This person is ready for BUSINESS!”
 The way I see it, to be professional, you need to be healthy and pain-free.

 Challenge Your Knowledge